netreconlab/ParseCareKit/README.md

 - [x] OCKNote <-> Note
 - [x] OCKRevisionRecord.Clock <-> Clock

+iOS and watchOS devices belonging to the same user are reactively sychronized using [ParseLiveQuery](https://docs.parseplatform.org/parse-server/guide/#live-queries) assuming the [LiveQuery server has been configured](https://docs.parseplatform.org/parse-server/guide/#livequery-server).

 ## CareKit Sample App with ParseCareKit
 A sample app, [CareKitSample-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit), connects to the aforementioned [parse-hipaa](https://github.com/netreconlab/parse-hipaa) and demonstrates how CareKit data can be easily synched to the Cloud using ParseCareKit.